Accounting and tax

 - Royalty payments to a non-resident entity are subject to withholding tax of 12%.
 Interest payments are completely tax exempt;

-- Capital gains are taxed at a fixed rate of 19%.
+- Tax on capital gains varies annually, but are typically between 18.65% to 22.4%.
 Capital gains to a resident company from sale of holdings in a foreign company will be tax exempt if the resident company owns a 10% stake in the foreign company;

 - Transfers of securities will be subject to a tax rate of 0.25%;